Vikramaditya Varaguna: Sources

-Certain "Varaguna" — may be Vikramaditya — the disciple of Thirucharanattu Pattini Bhatarar appears as a donor in an inscription discovered from the temple of Thiruchanatu Malai in Chitharal.
+Certain "Varaguna" — may be Vikramaditya — the disciple of Thirucharanattu Pattini Bhatarar appears as a donor in an inscription discovered from the temple of Thiruchanattu Malai in Chitharal.

 Paliyam Copper Plates

 Date of Paliyam Copper Plates

 The currently accepted date of the Paliyam Copper Plates was fixed by historian M. G. S. Narayanan.
-According to the plates, the grant was issued on a Thursday, in the Solar month of Makara and the Lunar month of Pushya when the star was Mrigasira [on a Sukladwadasi day; falling in the year after the 15th year of Varaguna].
+According to the plates, the grant was issued on a Thursday, in the Solar month of Makara and the Lunar month of Pushya when the star was Mrigasira [on a Sukladwadasi day; falling in the year after the 15th regnal year of "Varaguna"].

 Three dates are suitable for the astronomical data contained in the plates.